-On the 2nd of July 2019, a small strip of northern Chile and Argentina will witness a rare and incredible phenomenon, a total solar eclipse.
-Just before sunset, the moon will pass between the sun and the earth, blocking the sun completely for 2 minutes in a breathtaking and unique display.
+On 2nd July 2019, a small strip of northern Chile and Argentina will witness a rare and incredible phenomenon; a total solar eclipse.
+Before sunset, the moon will pass between the sun and earth.
+This movement will block the sun completely for 2 minutes in a breath-taking and unique display.

 The mechanics of a total solar eclipse

-DOn’t miss the chile eclipse
+Don’t miss the Chile eclipse